Flexible and Efficient Spatio-Temporal Transformer for Sequential Visual Place Recognition: Results

 \textbf{Transformer Modules:} For spatially attending to a single frame, Adapt-STformer's DTE module is 71.3\% faster than the non-deformable transformer encoder in STformer.
 Also when spatio-temporally processing an entire query, our Recurrent-DTE architecture uses 88.1\% less time than STformer's additional temporal transformer encoder.

-\textbf{Aggregation Modules:} While both methods employ SeqVLAD for sequence aggregation, Adapt-STformer first applies SeqGeM to collapse the aggregation input $\hat{F} \in \mathbb{R}^{L \times n \times D}$ tensor into $1 \times n \times D$, introducing negligible overhead while accelerating the subsequent SeqVLAD operation by 56.8\%.
+\textbf{Aggregation Modules:} While both methods employ SeqVLAD for sequence aggregation, Adapt-STformer first applies SeqGeM to collapse the aggregation input shape from ${L \times n \times D}$ into $1 \times n \times D$, introducing negligible overhead while accelerating the SeqVLAD operation by 56.8\%.